-Microbiology

-Parasitology

-Standard Guidance

-The following specialty sustaining standards of practices shall be incorporated into the laboratory's quality management system, where applicable to the scope of services provided.
-Effective July 25, 2012

-Parasitology Sustaining Standard of Practice 1 (PS1): Stool Specimen Preservation for Morphological Examination Stool specimens to be used for parasitological identification based on morphology shall be a) examined immediately; b) preserved immediately upon collection using the fixative appropriate for the test being ordered; or c) refrigerated for no more than three hours from time of collection to either examination or preservation.
-The laboratory should choose the fixative that is most appropriate for its testing purposes, eg. PVA for Trichrome, 10% formalin or SAF for acid-fast stain, ethanol for DNA extraction.
+Microbiology Parasitology The laboratory should choose the fixative that is most appropriate for its testing purposes, eg. PVA for Trichrome, 10% formalin or SAF for acid-fast stain, ethanol for DNA extraction.
 When it is anticipated that the time of collection will not be recorded or transport time will be prolonged, laboratories are encouraged to provide stool transport kits with preservatives to clients.
 Specimens must be refrigerated and preserved with 3-hours of collection when not examined immediately.
 Specimens to be used for antigen testing or DNA extraction may be stored in ethanol, potassium dichromate, frozen, refrigerated or in Cary-Blair transport medium depending on the assay utilized.
 Consult the package insert or CLRS-approved laboratory- developed method for instructions.
 It is recommended that ova and parasite examinations include a concentration step whenever compatible with subsequent testing, as the concentration step is designed to facilitate recovery of parasites.

-Microbiology Parasitology Standard Guidance Parasitology Sustaining Standard of Practice 2 (PS2): Quality Controls for Staining Permanent stains shall be checked using a positive and negative control, at a minimum, with each new shipment or lot, and once per month of use.
+Microbiology Parasi Parasitology Standard Guidance Parasitology Sustaining Standard of Practice 2 (PS2): Quality Controls for Staining Permanent stains shall be checked using a positive and negative control, at a minimum, with each new shipment or lot, and once per month of use.
 Controls may be obtained commercially, previously tested patients or proficiency-testing samples.
 Parasitology Sustaining Standard of Practice 3 (PS3): Antigen Detection Assay Controls Excluding single use devices, each antigen detection assay shall be verified for performance with at least one positive control and one negative control each time the test is performed.
 Positive and negative controls supplied with commercially available tests are acceptable.
 Quality control plans for single use devices must follow either Quality Control Sustaining Standard or Practice 1 (QC Design S1): Design of Individualized Quality Control Plan or Quality Design Sustaining Standard of Practice 2a (QC Design S2a): Minimum Requirements.
 Parasitology Sustaining Standard of Practice 4 (PS4): Ocular Micrometer Calibration Laboratories shall calibrate ocular micrometers: a) annually for each objective; and b) with any change in objective or eyepiece.
 Calibration figures or conversion factors for determining size using each objective should be readily available at the microscope. a) The SOP should contain instructions for calibration and examples to show how each objective is calibrated.

-Microbiology Parasitology Standard Guidance Parasitology Sustaining Standard of Practice 5 (PS5): Ova and Extracellular Parasite Measurement Size is an important criterion for clinical parasitology and may be a critical factor to distinguish morphologically similar organisms (e.g. Using a calibrated ocular micrometer, laboratories shall eggs of Paragonimus westermani vs. Fasciola). a) measure and document the size of all ova and extracellular protists; a) Documentation may be on worksheets or electronic records. b) demonstrate annually that each analyst can accurately measure organisms or objects. b) Proficiency may be established by calibration of the ocular micrometer for each analyst or measurement of an organism or object as part of annual competency assessment.
-Parasitology Sustaining Standard of Practice 6 (PS6): Examination of Blood Smears The SOP for identification of blood borne parasites should include: Giemsa stain is recommended; however, Wright's stain or a Wright-Giemsa combination stain may also be used. a) a description of the number of fields that need to be examined for both positive and negative results; and a) an adequate number of fields [e.g., 300 oil immersion fields b) examination at 10X for the detection of filarids, if such testing is indicated. specimen negative.
-Parasitology Sustaining Standard of Practice 7 (PS7): Reference Material Textbooks with photographs, bench aids, tables including A reference collection of slides, photographs, or gross specimens of identified parasites shall be readily available in the laboratory for comparison with diagnostic specimens. preserved specimens, or slides from proficiency testing programs are examples of acceptable reference material.
+Microbiology Parasitology Guidance Size is an important criterion for clinical parasitology and may be a critical factor to distinguish morphologically similar organisms (e.g. eggs of Paragonimus westermani vs. Fasciola). a) Documentation may be on worksheets or electronic records. b) Proficiency may be established by calibration of the ocular micrometer for each analyst or measurement of an organism or object as part of annual competency assessment.
+Giemsa stain is recommended; however, Wright's stain or a Wright-Giemsa combination stain may also be used. a) an adequate number of fields [e.g., 300 oil immersion fields (10x100)] should be examined under oil immersion before calling a specimen negative.
+Textbooks with photographs, bench aids, tables including drawings and sizes, previously stained slide preparations, preserved specimens, or slides from proficiency testing programs are examples of acceptable reference material.